 Wildlife pass-throughs have proven effective in other states.
-Thanks to the creation of wildlife underpasses, Florida had a reduction in road-related deaths of the Florida panther in 2007, while Wyoming has seen similar success with its mule deer population.
+Thanks to the creation of wildlife underpasses, Florida had had a reduction in road-related deaths of the Florida panther, while Wyoming has seen similar success with its mule deer population.
 That state's crossings, including underpasses and deer-tight fencing, have reduced deer and vehicles collisions by 85 percent.

 The cost of safety

 Wildlife crossings can be expensive to construct, according to the Post, with costs ranging between $300,000 to well past $1 million.
 In Colorado, these crossings are built with tax dollars.

 Then again, not having them can prove expensive as well.
 Insurance companies estimate that wildlife collisions average about $4,000 an incident.
 Along those lines, a 2005 report from the Virginia Transportation Research Council found that even with a minimal reduction in collisions, "the savings in property damage alone can outweigh the construction costs of the structure."